Anushaca1995/Anushaca1995/README.md

 A junior software developer trainee <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> specializing in Java Script, React, Java, HTML, SCSS.
 I have hands-on experience in tools such as Postman, Figma, Trello, VSCode and IntelliJ.

-I have alomost 2 years of work experience at 4W Technologies Ltd, Chennai, India as an Cache developer.
+I have 2 years of work experience at 4W Technologies Ltd, Chennai, India as an Cache developer.

 I am currently doing _nology 12 weeks training for HTML, CSS, SCSS, JS, REACT, JAVA and Spring which is full-stack development.
 I worked with client-based project using React and followed Agile methodology for development process.